Ravjot03/Visualizing-Time-Series-Data-in-Python/Chapter-2/README.md

 8. Conclusion

 ## Data Info:
-This time series dataset contains the CO2 measurements at the Mauna Loa Observatory, Hawaii between the years of 1958 and 2001. [(dataset)](https://github.com/Ravjot03/Visualizing-Time-Series-Data-in-Python/blob/main/Chapter-2/ch2_co2_levels.csv)
+This time series dataset contains the CO2 measurements at the Mauna Loa Observatory, Hawaii between the years of 1958 and 2001.
+You can download dataset from here - [(data)](https://github.com/Ravjot03/Visualizing-Time-Series-Data-in-Python/blob/main/Chapter-2/ch2_co2_levels.csv)